hadoop-sandbox/hadoop-sandbox/README.md

   IdentitiesOnly yes
 ```

-To enable password-less access to the client node, you can setup SSH
+To enable password-less access to the client node, you can set up SSH
 keys.

 ```bash